roytu/QOSF-FeMoco2020/_site/index.md

 # Investigating using VQE for FeMoco

+**Note:** this page is heavily under-construction; you may wish to come back in a week or so.

 ## Introduction

 This post serves to aggregate what we learned from a three-month mentorship